PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/_index.md

 When originally released and throughout the '90s, the idea was that ISVs would publish libraries of COM components, and the task of software development would evolve into mainly connecting them all together, like Legos.
 This didn't pan out.
 Software is just plain complicated, and adding COM to your project does not make it any simpler.

 It turns out that in order to use COM components, you have to completely trust their publisher, they have to be very well tested, and they must not break any other controls installed on the _target system_.
 Ideally, you would also have access to their source code.

 ## That being said...

 COM does have its upsides though, and in certain environments, these requirements can be met.
 One such place is at Microsoft itself.
 If you treat COM objects as extensions to the OS, it can be thought of as a systems programming tool.

 Also, creating a COM _client_ is pretty simple.
 Ever since .NET came into being, the guidance has been something like, leave the COM server development to MS, but feel free to use it as a client.

-- Removing COM from Windows would break a lot of stuff.
+- Windows has a number of [COM Support Features](/notes/computer/microsoft/com/com-support-features) and removing them would break everything.
 - Communications with [InProc server](/notes/computer/microsoft/com/apartment-models/inproc-server)s is fast.
-- .NET supports access as a client.
+- .NET Interop supports access as a client.
 Many common tools are automation clients, e.g. PowerShell can load in Windows Script Host.
 - Components written by Microsoft can mostly be trusted.
+- [ATL](/notes/computer/microsoft/com/atl) helps you sidestep a lot of traps.
 - Learning COM is a big part of understanding Windows.
-- [ATL](/notes/computer/microsoft/com/atl) helps you sidestep a lot of traps.

 [WinRT](/notes/) provides a large collection of system-provided COM objects.
 It's a clean, well thought out API.
 Again, COM is easy when you're the client.
 There are WinRT libraries for many popular languages, including C++, C#, and Rust.